thirumurthis/Learnings/K8s/K8s_recap_1.md

 ```
 $ kubectl create secret tls secret-name1 --key /tmp/nginx.key --cert /tmp/nginx.crt
 ```
-#### Different ways to and associate the secrets as environment variable to a POD
+#### Different ways to associate the secrets as environment variable to a POD
  - adding secret to pod as environment
 ```
  ## Associating a secret as environment variable to POD